alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-diamonds.markdown

 You can export jewels, gold and precious metals without a licence or certificate, except for uncut (rough) diamonds.

+There's a ban on exporting diamonds to Syria.

-There's a ban on exports to Syria and [North Korea](/guidance/exporting-luxury-goods-north-korea.html).
+There's a ban on exporting precious stones, semi precious stones, gold and silver items and other luxury goods to [North Korea](/guidance/exporting-luxury-goods-north-korea.html).

 $CTA